elatov/elatov.github.io/_posts/2015-02-16-install-gentoo-on-samsung-chromebook.md

 categories: [OS]
 tags: [chromebook,linux,gentoo]
 ---
-So after trying out *chrubuntu* and *arhlinux* on my arm based chromebook I decided to try out *gentoo*.
+So after trying out *chrubuntu* and *arch-linux* on my arm based chromebook I decided to try out *gentoo*.
 I already had my partitions setup so I didn't have to worry about that.
 You can check out my previous setups here:

 - [Install Arch Linux on Samsung Chromebook](/2014/02/install-arch-linux-samsung-chromebook/)
 - [Install ChrUbuntu 12.04 on Samsung Chromebook](/2013/03/install-chrubuntu-12-04-on-samsung-chromebook/)